| |

 understand the records generated in the course of producing

-digital music, for example, we need music theorists and composers,
+digital music, for example, we needed music theorists and composers,

 as well computer engineers and scientists, and music historians.

-Also to analyze the results of the case studies we need the
+Also to analyze the results of the case studies we needed the

 contribution of methodologies developed in the context of a